 Dr. Brian K. Perkins

-Dr. Brian K. Perkins is the Director of the Urban Education Leaders Program (UELP) at Columbia University Teachers College Department of Organization and Leadership.
+Dr. Brian K. Perkins is the Director of the Summer Principals Academy - New Orleans at Teachers College, Columbia University.
 He is the former Chair and Professor of Education Law and Policy at Southern Connecticut State University in New Haven, Connecticut.
 Dr. Perkins successfully led both programs to full NCATE accreditation.
 Dr. Perkins is a distinguished Yale alumnus and was named a Timothy Dwight Fellow in 2004.
 He was a member of the research faculty at the Yale University School of Medicine.
 Dr. Perkins was an instructor at the Yale University Department of Chemistry and was awarded the distinguished teaching award for instruction in Inorganic Chemistry Problems.
 He has served as a consultant to school districts throughout the he U.S., Brazil, Israel, Thailand, the People’s Republic of China, India and the Republic of South Africa.
 Dr. Perkins has previously served as a visiting professor at the University of Pretoria in South Africa.
 Dr. Perkins is the host of his own Internet radio show, The Perkins Platform, which is a monthly forum on education leadership topics with thousands of listeners.

 Dr. Perkins was the President of the New Haven (CT) Board of Education where he served for 11 years.
 He also served for four years on the Board of Directors of the National School Boards Association.
 Dr. Perkins served two terms as national chair for CUBE: Council of Urban Boards of Education and was the chair for the National Black Caucus of School Board Members.
 Dr. Perkins was also the national chair of the Leadership for Healthy Communities initiative of the Robert Wood Johnson Foundation.
 Dr. Perkins is the author of several published articles and book chapters and serves as the Principal Investigator and author of Where We Learn (2006), Where We Teach (2007), and What We Think (2008) – the largest studies on urban school climate in the history of public education.
 Dr. Perkins is leading a ground-breaking study and improvement initiative of school climate in Rio de Janeiro, Brazil.

-Dr. Perkins received his Bachelor of Science in Chemistry from Grambling State University, his Masters in Public Health from the Yale University School of Medicine and his Doctorate of Education from Columbia University Teachers College.
+Dr. Perkins received his Bachelor of Science in Chemistry from Grambling State University, his Masters in Public Health from the Yale University School of Medicine and his Doctorate of Education from Teachers College, Columbia University.
 He has a graduate certificate in executive coaching from the Columbia Business School.
 Dr. Perkins is a registered provider of continuing education for school board members by the Texas Education Agency (TEA) and a nationally certified principal mentor by the National Association of Elementary School Principals.
 He is also a Gallup-certified Strengths-based Leadership Coach.

 Dr. Eleanor Drago-Severson